victools/jsonschema-generator/slate-docs/source/includes/_faq.md

 By default, a `Map` will be treated like any other type – i.e. most likely a simple `{ "type": "object" }` without many further details if you use the `OptionPreset.PLAIN_JSON` or otherwise ignore methods.
 The following are the two most common approaches:

  1. Indicate the value type `V` as the expected type for any `"additionalProperties"` by including the `Option.MAP_VALUES_AS_ADDITIONAL_PROPERTIES`.
  You may also want to consider including the `Option.FORBIDDEN_ADDITIONAL_PROPERTIES_BY_DEFAULT` to forbid `"additionalProperties"` everywhere else.
- 2. If you have a clear idea of how the key type `K` will be serialized, you could also describe valid keys via `"patternProperties"` instead – like this:
+ 2. If you have a clear idea of how the key type `K` will be serialized, you could also describe valid keys via `"patternProperties"` instead – as per the example on the right.

 Refer to https://json-schema.org/understanding-json-schema/reference/regular_expressions.html for a description of how to build valid patterns.